Pyotr Z. Bazhbeuk-Melikov: Career and political debut

 Bazhbeuk was one of a "handful" of Sfatul people who could be considered wealthy—on par with Vladimir Bodescu, Vladimir Cristi, Nadejda Grinfeld, Eugen Kenigschatz, and a few others; the vast majority of delegates were peasants or low-income professionals, dependent on their state salaries which ran at no more than 600 Kerenkas per month.
 Bazhbeuk's standing as a "bourgeois" figure was one of the issues which antagonized far-left deputies.
 In a Sfatul session of December 28, Ioan Panțâr tried but failed to obtain Bazhbeuk's removal; the session finally ended with a group of leftists boycotting Sfatul meetings.
 During the proceedings, Bazhbeuk insisted that Bolshevik revolts be put down at any cost, and even asked for the Romanian Army to occupy Bessarabia—though he considered this a provisional solution to a temporary problem.
 Soon after, the RDM was subject to a Romanian military intervention.
 Bazhbeuk attended a banquet at the Assembly of the Nobility in Chișinău, delivering a welcome speech, in French, for the Romanian commander Ernest Broșteanu; as a Zemstvo delegate, he greeted Romanian troops outside Bălți.
 He also found common ground with the National Moldavian Party (PNM), which mainly embodied Romanian nationalism.
 His reported home at 81 Viilor Street served as a meeting spot for activists of the "Moldavian Bloc", which reunited the PNM and its various partners.

 In one Sfatul session of March 1917, Bazhbeuk condemned the Ukrainian People's Republic for its promise to annex Bessarabia, and criticized the RDM Directorate for its "unlawful" lassitude on the issue, and for not sending representatives to the Bucharest peace conference.
 He was joined in this by other members of the non-Romanian communities, including Samuel Lichtmann, Krste Misirkov, and Arkadi Osmolovski.
-Their interventions annoyed the President of the Council of Directors, Daniel Ciugureanu, who reminded the speakers of their ethnic status: "Deputy Bajbeuc-Melicov, whose opinion I hold in the highest regard, describes [our] actions [...] as criminal lassitude.
+Their interventions annoyed the President of the Council of Directors, Daniel Ciugureanu, who reminded the speakers of their ethnic status: Deputy Bajbeuc-Melicov, whose opinion I hold in the highest regard, describes [our] actions [...] as criminal lassitude.
 This is a serious accusation and I wish to make it clear that Deputy Bajbeuc-Melicov does not have a point.
 I do not doubt that he suffers for this country, for its misfortunes, nor that he speaks with anything but the utmost sincerity.
-But I myself love my country no less that you gentlemen who represent the national minorities.
+But I myself love my country no less than you gentlemen who represent the national minorities.
 What are you, after all?
-You are guests, guests who receive shelter and hospitality in this country."
+You are guests, guests who receive shelter and hospitality in this country.